-- Not reporting a potentially hazardous spill since you cleaned it up yourself. - Ignoring environmental procedures when using equipment or performing business operations. - Misrepresenting the occurrence or severity of an environmental incident. - Q: My work is always 100 percent compliant with all environmental regulations and permits.
-What other environmental expectations should I be aware of? - A: While compliance with regulations and specific permits is our first priority, we are committed to going beyond compliance where practical.
-There may be additional specifications related to special environmental designations (ISO 14001 certifications, for example).
-And you should always look for opportunities to be environmentally friendly, such as reducing energy or water use and increasing recycling.
+- Not reporting a potentially hazardous spill since you cleaned it up yourself. - Ignoring environmental procedures when using equipment or performing business operations. - Misrepresenting the occurrence or severity of an environmental incident.

+Q: My work is always 100% compliant with all environmental regulations and permits.
+What other environmental expectations should I be aware of?

+A: While compliance with regulations and specific permits is our first priority, we are committed to going beyond compliance where practical.
+There may be additional specifications related to special environmental designations, and you should always look for opportunities to be environmentally friendly, such as reducing energy or water use and increasing recycling.